rototor/pdfbox-graphics2d/README.md

 (which are draw using Graphics2D using this library) with &lt;object&gt; HTML tags.

 ## Changes

+Version 0.13:
+ - Ugraded the PDFBox version to 2.0.9

 Version 0.12:
  - Don't share resources between XForm's, as Acrobat Reader does not like that.